sakloui/jorban-martysmods.github.io/docs/reshade/index.md

 <details markdown="block">
 <summary>The Home Tab</summary>

-ReShade's Home tab is a crucial hub, packed with valuable configurations awaiting exploration.
+ReShade's `Home` tab is a crucial hub, packed with valuable configurations awaiting exploration.

+Below you can find an explanation of each part of the `Home` tab:

 <details markdown="block">
-<summary><font size="-0.3">Current Preset</font></summary>
+<summary>Current Preset</summary>

+---

 ![Current Preset](./images/understanding_reshade_ui/rsui_preset.png)